-Vaughn College alumni are active in the United

-States and around the world.

-The nationwide network of alumni has proved invaluable as a resource for the College in its lifelong commitment to current students and all graduates.
-Their financial gifts contribute to scholarships, faculty development and equipment for the College's laboratories.

-Timely announcements about alumni affairs and events can be found on the website (www.vaughn.edu); in the alumni newsletter; in the alumni publication, Vaughn College Magazine; or on social media, including Facebook, Twitter and LinkedIn.
+Vaughn College of Aeronautics and Technology alumni are active in the United States and around the world.
+The nationwide network of alumni has proven invaluable as a resource for the College in its lifelong commitment to current students and all graduates.
+Their financial contributions to scholarships, faculty development and equipment for laboratories are essential to the livelihood of the College.
+Timely announcements about alumni engagement and events can be found on the website (www.vaughn.edu); in the alumni newsletter; in the alumni publication, Vaughn College Magazine; or on social media, including Facebook, Twitter and LinkedIn.
 All graduates from every era of this institution-whether the Casey Jones School of Aeronautics, the Academy of Aeronautics, the College of Aeronautics or Vaughn College-are encouraged to attend alumni meetings and events.

-For more information about upcoming activities, to organize reunion events or to reconnect with your alma mater, or make a contributon, contact Neil Gouveia, director of alumni affairs, at 718.429.6600, ext.
-112 or email neil.gouveia@vaughn.edu.
+For more information about upcoming activities, to organize reunion events or to reconnect with your alma mater or make a contribution, contact Stephen DeSalvo, chief development officer at 718.429.6600, ext.
+353 or email Stephen.desalvo@vaughn.edu